 It is ethical for the psychiatrist to make a charge for a missed appointment when this falls within the terms of the specific contractual agreement with the patient.
 Charging for a missed appointment or for one not canceled 24 hours in advance need not, in itself, be considered unethical if a patient is fully advised that the physician will make such a charge.
 The practice, however, should be resorted to infrequently and always with the utmost consideration of the patient and his/her circumstances.
 (Section 2, Annotation 6, APA).
-Clearly, problems exist only when the psychiatrist fails to establish the financial aspects of the treatment relationship with the patient.
-(Section 2) (1978)
+Clearly, problems exist only when the psychiatrist fails to establish the financial aspects of the treatment relationship with the patient or when billing is introduced which was not anticipated by the patient.
+(Section 2) (1978; Rev. 2023)